Tech-Innovators-Alliance/.github/profile/README.md

 2. **Contribute**: Check out the contribution guidelines in each repository and start collaborating. ✨
 3. **Connect**: Join our [WhatsApp group](https://chat.whatsapp.com/F8aUsZ3IoBYD8sN7LZWBXG) to stay updated and interact with fellow members. 💬

-Thank you for being a part of the Innovative Tech Alliance.
+Thank you for being a part of the Tech Innovators.
 Let’s build the future of technology together! 🌟